FAIMS/burial-mounds-web/README.md

 ## Preprocessing

-Before auto generating record pages, ensure your data is well-formed for minimal hassle.
+Before generating record pages, ensure your data is well-formed for minimal hassle.
 A record should have a column that contains the unique identifier for that record.

 [Back to TOC](#table-of-contents)

 ### Preprocessing for Adding Images

-While it is possible to manually link the images to a Record Page, there are two other ways to link images to a Record Page.
+While it is possible to manually link the images to a record page, there are two other ways to link images to a record page.

-  1. Link local images to Record Pages using the Python script *local_images.py* in the *\_import* folder.
+  1. Link local images to record pages using the Python script *local_images.py* in the *\_import* folder.
 Please see the [preprocessing required for linking local images section](#preprocessing-required-for-linking-local-images) for more information.
-  2. Read a CSV that contains Google Drive links to images for Records and write it to the associated Record Page using the *google_drive.py* Python script in the *\_import* folder.
+  2. Read a CSV that contains Google Drive links to images for Records and write it to the associated record page using the *google_drive.py* Python script in the *\_import* folder.

 [Back to TOC](#table-of-contents)